The Poem “No!” by Thomas Hood

 e.
 Do you think the poet has a good sense of humour?
 Why?

-Yes, he uses slight humour through exaggeration, but mainly to emphasise the seriousness of the fog.
+Yes, he uses slight humour through exaggeration, but mainly to emphasis the

 f.
 What impact is created by the repetition of “No” throughout the poem?